-Property Test Method Normal Testing Level Reduced Testing Level Layer thickness Survey 1 per 20 linear m 1 per 50 linear m Horizontal position and vertical levels Survey Each 20 linear metres^ - measured at all shoulder edges, lane lines and other changes in grade across the pavement.
+Property Test Method Normal Testing Level Reduced Testing Level Layer thickness Survey 1 per 20 linear m 1 per 50 linear m Horizontal position and vertical levels Survey Each 20 linear metres [^] - measured at all shoulder edges, lane lines and other changes in grade across the pavement.
 Deviation from a straight edge Q712 a) within lane: 1 per 20 linear metres^ along each paving run, unless otherwise approved by the Administrator.
 Measurements shall be taken in both the transverse and longitudinal directions. b) longitudinal joint: 1 per 20 linear metres^ along each joint, unless otherwise approved by the Administrator. c) transverse joint: 1 measurement per joint in each wheel path in each lane.
-For the measurement of joints, place the straightedge on the completed layer, perpendicular to the joint With the end of the straightedge directly over the joint, gradually move the straightedge across the joint for its full length and identify the point on the layer that produces the largest deviation under the straightedge (between two points of contact).
+For the measurement of joints, place the straightedge on the completed layer, perpendicular to the joint.
+With the end of the straightedge directly over the joint, gradually move the straightedge across the joint for its full length and identify the point on the layer that produces the largest deviation under the straightedge (between two points of contact).
 Record the deviation at this point.
 For all joints that tie the new works to existing pavement (not constructed under the Contract), place the straightedge on the road surface perpendicular to the joint.
-With the end of the straightedge directly over the joint and the other end located within the works, record the largest deviation under the straightedge Crossfall Survey 1 per 20 linear metres^ - measured for all crossfalls shown in the design documentation at the point of testing Road roughness Q708B, Q708C and Q708D Refer Clause 8.4.6 and 9.4.10
+With the end of the straighted perpendicular to the joint.
+With the end of the straightedge directly over the joint.
+We deviation at this point.
+Crossfall Survey 1 per 20 linear metres^ - measured for all crossfalls shown in the d testing esign documentation at the point of Road roughness Q708B, Q708C and Q708D Refer Clause 8.4.6 and 9.4.10

-[^] The Administrator may approve the adoption of a reduced testing frequency of 1 per 50 m in 'mid-block' applications (i.e. areas of pavement not located in the vicinity of intersections, roundabouts, steep grades and/or sharp curves).
+^ The Administrator may approve the adoption of a reduced testing frequency of 1 per 50 m in 'mid-block' applications (i.e. areas of pavement not located in the vicinity of intersections, roundabouts, steep grades and/or sharp curves).